 As the daughter of the artistic directors of Al-Andalus Ensemble, Zahra’s work is grounded in rhythm and musicality, and heavily influenced by the cross-cultural framework of her upbringing.
 Her choreography for stage often includes theatrical elements and is now expanding to the realm of Dance for Film beginning with her collaboration in Living the Room -A dance film by SubRosa Dance Collective.

 Zahras love for teaching began in 2008 and was since fostered through her work as a teaching artist with the Oregon Ballet Theatre, Vancouver City Ballet, The Right Brain Initiative, and Young Audiences.
-Her teaching work continues in Berlin where she is an instructor at PAUL Studios & The Center, and offers her own workshops and classes in various genres.
+Her teaching work continues in Berlin where she is an instructor at PAUL Studios & The Center, as well as city wide with her children’s creative movement program KINDERTANZenglish.